 Recently, there have been some reports of losing dream recall ability upon completing the adaptation phase.
 Some polyphasic sleepers still return a naturally poor dream recall ability; as a result, taking up the visual memory methods is worth considering.

 Potential Risks for Polyphasic Sleeping

-Even though there is no direct evidence for polyphasic sleeping and daydreaming-like methods, it is possible for polyphasic sleepers to apply them since they are easy to do at home.
-However, there are certain risks involved in the process, the most concerning of which is oversleeping.
+Even though there is no direct evidence for polyphasic sleeping and daydreaming-like methods, it is possible for polyphasic sleepers to apply them.
+The home methods would work the best.
+However, there are certain risks in the process, the most concerning of which is oversleeping.

 Main author: GeneralNguyen